-We receive communications from other Federal agencies concerning the results of single audit desk reviews (primarily the National Science Foundation OIG) and single audit findings identified for NEH resolution.
+We receive communications from other Federal agencies concerning the results of single audit desk reviews (primarily the National Science Foundation OIG and the U.S. Department of Education OIG) and single audit findings identified for NEH resolution.
 We also routinely perform queries of the Federal Audit Clearinghouse to determine the reporting of single audit findings applicable to NEH programs.

-During the six-month period ended September 30, 2019, we reviewed single audit report communications concerning five (5) NEH grant recipients.
+During the six-month period ended September 30, 2020, we reviewed single audit report communications concerning eleven (11) NEH grant recipients.
 No findings were specifically identified for NEH resolution.

-WORK IN PROGRESS/REPORTS TO BE ISSUED (as of September 30, 2019)
+WORK IN PROGRESS/REPORTS TO BE ISSUED (as of September 30, 2020)